 In a 3-quart saucepan combine the raspberry puree, the remaining sugar, the lemon juice, and the eggs.
 Cook over medium-low heat, whisking constantly until the curd thickens and reaches a temperature of 185 degrees F.

-Remove the curd from the heat and whisk in the room temperature butter 2 tablespoons at a time.
-Each additional should thoroughly combined before adding the next butter.
+Remove the curd from the heat and whisk in the room temperature butter one tablespoon at a time.
+Each addition should be thoroughly combined before adding the next piece of butter.

 Other Fruit Curd Recipes

 I love making fruit curds.
 While the name doesn't sound all that good, it is one of the tastiest treats to make and an easy way to add additional flavor to your desserts.
-Here are some of my other favorite curds:
+Here are some of my other favorite curds and recipes using curd fillings:

 - Cranberry Curd (bookmark this one for Thanksgiving and Christmas)